Quackster/Avatara/README.md

 # Avatara
 Habbo Hotel figure avatar imager for 2009 era figure codes.

+Pre-v18 figure codes are now supported.

 ## How to Use